The Great Leap Forward (band)

-The Great Leap Forward is a band formed by former Big Flame member Alan Brown, when his previous band split up in 1987.
+The Great Leap Forward is a band formed by former Big Flame member Alan Brown, when his previous band split up in 1986.
 After several releases the project was put on hold in 1990, but revived in 2008 with subsequent album releases in 2008, 2012 and 2021.

 History

-The Great Leap Forward is essentially Brown's solo project, although various musicians were added for live performances.
+The Great Leap Forward is essentially Brown's solo project, with friends / musicians added for live performances.
 The sound is more melodic and accessible than his earlier band bIG fLAME, but still with overtly political lyrics.

 After two EPs (which were described by the NME as "conspicuously excellent") and a 12-inch single on Ron Johnson Records, that label's collapse led to a move to Communications Unique for debut album Don't Be Afraid Of Change in 1988, which The Guardian described as Brown meeting "the advent of the synthesizer ethic head-on".
 Manchester publication Up Town described it as "the most definitive Manchester release this year...pop shimmering down urban lanes, sprinkling hard dance diatribes, infectious melodies, and lyrics with substance".
 Ian Gittins, writing in Melody Maker, described it as "full of wordy thoughts on the state of this nation set to an infectious, chirpy dance beat".
 Simon Williams, reviewing the album for the NME gave it 8/10, stating "at least half of [it] is damn near astonishing".

 A 12-inch single, "Heart and Soul", was followed by the LP compilation Season 87-88 which largely comprised tracks from the three Ron Johnson singles, and the CD compilation Great Leap Forward, before Brown put the project on hold in early 1990.
 A mini-LP, Tolerance & Respect had been planned for a Spring 1990 release but was shelved.

 Stuart Maconie, writing for NME, summed up the band's late 1980s sound: "First there's the jagged guitar melodics, sweet but never tacky.
 Then there's the ferocious rhythmic drive.
 But best of all there's the stylish and witty use of found voices...snatches and snippets of speech and propaganda that are integral to the songs."